SRS 2026 Terminology and Conceptualization of Stigma Internalization

 Findings: The review reveals pervasive terminology issues.
 We identify a recurring lack of distinction between the source and target of stigma, which compromises data validity.
 Furthermore, numerous terms describing stigma internalization are used synonymously without clear conceptual differentiation.
 We also observe a notable misalignment between the nuanced theoretical concepts of stigma and the psychometric tools employed for their measurement.

 Conclusions: These findings underscore urgent conceptual and methodological inconsistencies regarding stigma internalization in suicide studies.
-Addressing these issues is crucial for enhancing scientific rigor.
+Addressing these issues is crucial for enhancing scientific rigour.
 This review provides recommendations for clarifying definitions, standardizing terminology, and improving the conceptual-measurement alignment in future research, ultimately supporting more precise investigations and effective suicide prevention strategies.

 Keywords: terminology, stigma internalization, public stigma, perceived stigma, internalized stigma